hdShang/arxiv-daily/docs/cs-CL/2025-08-20/papers/250816665v3-trust-but-verify-a-survey-on-verification-design-for-test-time-scali.md

 ---
 layout: default
-title: Trust but Verify!
-A Survey on Verification Design for Test-time Scaling
+title: "Trust but Verify!
+A Survey on Verification Design for Test-time Scaling"
 ---

 # Trust but Verify!
 A Survey on Verification Design for Test-time Scaling